 Those candidates who have passed all steps in the hiring process will be placed on an eligibility list.
 The Rock Springs Chief of Police will interview and select new police recruits as openings occur.

-The beginning salary for Rock Springs police officers is $4,094 monthly, along with excellent benefits.
 New recruits will attend training at the Wyoming Law Enforcement Academy located in Douglas, Wyoming.
 After successfully passing the training, they will next undergo a 14-week Field Training Program in Rock Springs.